BiodataMiningGroup/quimbi/README.md

 ## Generating a Dataset

-The script to generate a QUIMBI dataset ZIP file from an H5 file can be found in [`scripts/zip-creator`](scripts/zip-creator).
+The script to generate a QUIMBI dataset ZIP file from a NumPy file can be found in [`scripts/zip-creator`](scripts/zip-creator).
 Usage:

 1. Install the requirements: `pip3 install -r scripts/zip-creator/requirements.txt`

-2. Convert the MSI image to a H5 file
+2. Convert the MSI image to a NumPy file

 3. Execute the script: `python3 scripts/zip-creator/dataset-zip-creator.py <file>`